 - Wetland Prioritization Mapping: Thanks to the support of the U.S. Environmental Protection Agency, the Environmental Law Institute has released a new resource - A Handbook for Prioritizing Wetland and Stream Restoration and Protection Using Landscape Analysis Tools.
 This handbook was designed to provide states, tribes, and local governments with valuable information to guide the development, establishment, and refinement of geospatial tools for identifying restoration and protection prioritization priorities.
 This handbook is accompanied by an interactive website, that includes information on how research was carried out, the project's findings, and factsheets on the programs studied.

 In-Lieu Fee Mitigation: The In-Lieu Fee Mitigation Training Webinar Series is designed to help states, tribes, and local governments; conservation organizations; and other interested groups develop or refine rigorous in-lieu-fee programs that yield ecologically effective and sustainable compensatory mitigation.
-The series of webinars will focus on specific subjects, providing in-depth technical support on the topics of most interest to participants.
+The 2015-2016 webinar series focuses on implementation of ILF programs.
+The 2013-2014 webinar series focused on developing an ILF program instrument.
+These series of webinars focus on specific subjects, providing in-depth technical support on the topics of most interest to participants.
 In 2009, ELI published In-Lieu Fee Mitigation: Model Instrument Language and Resources, which offers model language that could be incorporated into in-lieu fee program instruments being developed by state agencies and non-profit organizations.
 In 2006, ELI completed the first-ever in-depth analysis of the nation's active aquatic resource in-lieu fee mitigation programs, the results of which are available in The Status and Character of In-Lieu Fee Mitigation in the United States.

 Wetland and Stream Mitigation: A Handbook for Land Trusts: In partnership with the Land Trust Alliance, ELI has developed a resource for land trusts to help them navigate the federal wetland and stream compensatory mitigation program and evaluate their engagement in the program.
 It provides background on the federal regulatory program, an overview of the different phases of a compensatory mitigation project, a discussion of the different roles that a land trust can play in compensatory mitigation, a framework for land trusts to assess their participation in a compensatory mitigation project, and technical guides on site protection instruments, long-term management plans, and long-term financing mechanisms.